ic-Solutions/leopride/_posts/2020-04-16-all-about-neet.md

 author: NEET Advisor
 ---

 In India children are always protected by their parents no matter how old their child is and this the beauty of Indian culture where family values are still respected and taken under consideration by family members.
 As a result of such culture when students appear for NEET exam their parents also start preparing for counselling and admission procedure simultaneously.
-Parents try their best to fetch as much as information available on internet but that information is not reliable.
+Parents try their best to fetch maximum information available on internet but that information is not reliable.

 ## Tighten up the seat belt